webplatform/docs/tutorials/svg_primer/index.md

 <pre>g#button { cursor: pointer; }</pre>

-<a href="http://people.opera.com/dstorey/images/button.svg">View the final button example</a>
+[http://people.opera.com/dstorey/images/button.svg View the final button example]

 While in this example, the button is a box with text, and much of it could be created with CSS 3 properties, you could make a button of any shape or size.
-As another simple example, I've created <a href="http://people.opera.com/dstorey/images/circle-button.svg">a round play button with a triangle play icon</a>.
+As another simple example, I've created [http://people.opera.com/dstorey/images/circle-button.svg a round play button with a triangle play icon].
 I'll not describe in detail how this was created, as it uses almost the same elements as the regular button, and just switches a rectangle for a circle and the text for a polygon.

 === Using your SVG buttons via CSS ===